MicrosoftDocs/Devices-docs/surface-hub/surface-Hub-installs-updates-and-restarts-outside-maintenance-hours.md

 # Surface Hub may install updates and restart outside maintenance hours

 Under specific circumstances, Surface Hub installs updates during business hours instead of during the regular maintenance window.
-The device then restarts if it is necessary.
-You cannot use the device until the process is completed.
+The device then restarts if it's necessary.
+You can't use the device until the process is completed.

 > [!NOTE]
 > This isn't expected behavior for missing a maintenance window.
 It occurs only if the device is out-of-date for a long time.